 (h) for resolving, by way of mediation or otherwise, any disputes arising between programming undertakings and distribution undertakings concerning the carriage of programming originated by the programming undertakings;

-(i) requiring licensees to submit to the Commission such information regarding their programs and financial affairs or otherwise relating to the conduct and management of their affairs as the regulations may specify;
+(i) respecting the registration of broadcasting undertakings with the Commission;

-(j) respecting the audit or examination of the records and books of account of licensees by the Commission or persons acting on behalf of the Commission; and (k) respecting such other matters as it deems necessary for the furtherance of its objects.
+(j) respecting the audit or examination of the records and books of account of persons carrying on broadcasting undertakings by the Commission or persons acting on behalf of the Commission; and (k) respecting such other matters as it deems necessary for the furtherance of its objects.

 Marginal note:Application

-(2) A regulation made under this section may be made applicable to all persons holding licences or to all persons holding licences of one or more classes.
+(2) A regulation made under this section may be made applicable to all persons carrying on broadcasting undertakings or to all persons carrying on broadcasting undertakings of any class established by the Commission in the regulation..

 Marginal note:Publication of proposed regulation

-(3) A copy of each regulation that the Commission proposes to make under this section shall be published in the Canada Gazette and a reasonable opportunity shall be given to licensees and other interested persons to make representations to the Commission with respect thereto.
+(3) A copy of each regulation that the Commission proposes to make under this section shall be published in the Canada Gazette and a reasonable opportunity shall be given to persons carrying on broadcasting undertakings and other interested persons to make representations to the Commission with respect to the regulation.

 Marginal note:Regulations respecting licence fees